JEsperancinhaOrg/omni-reporter-maven-plugin/README.md

 ## Release notes - Upcoming version 0.0.11

 1. Branch Coverage for Coveralls
 2. Source encoding gets automatically chosen unless we configure flag `failOnNoEncoding` to `true`
+3. Ignore if package not found for Codecov with `failOnUnknown`

 > For complete release notes logbook please check [ReleaseNotes.md](./ReleaseNotes.md)